makersacademy/bowling-challenge/README.md

 - Prevents user from inputting values that would produce frames with a sum over 10
 ```

-I was able to implement the first 4 of these goals through a TDD approach, and I integrated this into the cli.js file successfully.
-Had I had more time, I would have implemented the last 2 goals as well.
+I was able to implement the first 5 of these goals through a TDD approach, and I integrated this into the cli.js file successfully.
+Had I had more time, I would have implemented the last goal as well.

 ## Technologies used